KSA's Economy Grows as it Diversifies

 Charting the course ahead

-The economy’s non-oil growth has been spurred by strong domestic demand, particularly private non-oil investment.
+Strong domestic demand, especially from private non-oil investment, has fuelled the economy’s non-oil expansion.
 Sustaining this performance requires pursuing sound macroeconomic policies and maintaining the reform momentum, irrespective of developments in oil markets.

 X